An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books.

 But I think you might be getting the message.

-So there’s bugger all in Belgium, is there Bill?
+So there’s bugger all in Belgium, is there Bill Bryson?

-I think it’s about time you came over here to see for yourself, don’t you?
+I think it’s about time you came over here again, don’t you?